Gourav-genuine/gourav.stopwatch.github.io/README.md

 # How to run :
 # 1. Open index.html in web browser.
 That's it :)

-# Please mail reach out to Gourav Kashyap for any bugs or improvement suggestions.
+# Please reach out to Gourav Kashyap for any bugs or improvement suggestions.